HOW TO WITHDRAW (Stop Taking Lessons)

 We are sorry to hear that you would like to stop taking lessons.
 Life gets busy at times and we understand that.
 We want you to know all of your options so you can decide whether withdrawing is the best option for you at this time.

-You get to keep your unused make-up passes (you lose them if you withdraw)
+Keep your unused make-up passes (you lose them if you withdraw)

 If you are having schedule conflicts and your lesson time is not working for you, we can change your lesson time going forward.